 Apache Flume is a top level project at the Apache Software Foundation.
 There are currently two release code lines available, versions 0.9.x and 1.x.

-Documentation for the 0.9.x track is available at the Flume 0.9.x User Guide.
+This documentation applies to the 1.x codeline.
+Please click here for the Flume 0.9.x User Guide.